-If you missed the first 2 week’s articles, you can view them here.
+If you missed last week’s tip, you can view them here.

 In summary, the purpose of the 12 week program is to ace your exams using 12 sets of effective and actionable tips.
 Each tip is brought to you weekly with the hope to keep you on track.

 So this week you have 3 main priorities;